CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-old-document-events.md

-# REST API: request events for a Publisher document
+# REST API: GET Publisher document events

 To request the events for a Publisher document you can send an HTTP GET request to the following URL: